StephanieXie/RaffleMaker/README.md

   alias ngrok="/Users/<USER_NAME>/ngrok"
   ```

-7. Finally, install `nodemon` so you don't have to start your app every time you make a change.
+7. Finally, install `nodemon` so you don't have to restart your app every time you make a change.

   `npm install -g nodemon`